-Presents courses in Biological Science which the College expects to offer only once or occasionally in response to specific community needs.
-The course may consist of seminars, specialized or individual instruction, and/or research in an area related to Biological Science.
+This course presents classes in Biology which the College expects to offer only once or occasionally in response to specific community needs.
+The course may consist of seminars, specialized or individual instruction, and/or research in an area related to Biology.